 The yellow skin colour of jaundice starts at the head and moves down the body towards legs and feet as the levels rise and the condition worsens.
 Jaundice below the level of the tummy button or on the palms of hands and soles of feet should always be reported immediately to a doctor.
-Any yellowing of skin and whites of the eyes in your baby’s first 24 hours is a particular concern.
+Any yellowing of skin and whites of the eyes in your baby’s first 24 hours of life is also a particular concern.

 Pale coloured poop

-Normal newborn baby poop goes through distinct colour changes in the first five days (black, dark green, khaki, brown and finally yellow) and usually remains mustard/yellow after day five.
+When breastfeeding is going well, normal newborn baby poop goes through distinct colour changes in the first five days (black, dark green, khaki, brown and finally yellow) and usually remains mustard/yellow after day five.
 Poop that is pale or chalky white should always be reported to your health professional.
 You can download the Children’s Liver Disease Foundation’s leaflet Jaundice in the New Born Baby (pdf) for further information and a stool colour guide.

 Jaundice may make a baby sleepy and unable to feed well, they may have a high pitched cry or seem limp and floppy.